- Tel: 020 8546 7711

 After birth and going home

-Partners are welcomed to stay in hospital for the duration of the stay.
-The postnatal rooms are equiped with fould out chairs for overnight.
+Partners are welcome to stay in hospital for the duration of the stay.
+The postnatal rooms are equipped with reclining chairs for sleeping overnight.

 The midwife will discuss an individual discharge plan soon after birth.
-Many women choose to return home within a few hours of birth, the average length of stay on malden is 8 hours
+Many women choose to return home within a few hours of birth, the average length of stay on Malden is 6 hours

 If you or your baby develop complications and need a longer stay there are postnatal beds available for you on the Maternity Unit.